techgrounds/cloud-6-repo-MJLippai/09_Project_01/Version_1/Documentation/Exploration/01_Requirements.md

     -   Availabe budget for the project is both 130 euros for the development of the IAC, and as a monthly cost for the client.

-Improvements to architecture can be made according to documenation, but priority is on established requirements.
+Improvements to architecture can be made according to documenation, but priority was set on providing a MVP for V1.0, with V1.1 focusing more on improvement.
-Any improvements made, with approval from the Product Owner will be included in the [Decisions](../Version_1.0/Decisions.md) document.
+All decisions should be based on above requirements, and will be included in the [Decisions](../Version_1.0/Decisions.md) document.